PanJiaChen/vue-element-admin-site/docs/README.md

 ## Introduction

-vue-element-admin is an enterprise front end integration solution, which is not suitable for secondary development as a base template.
+vue-element-admin is a admin interfaces integration solution, which is not suitable for secondary development as a base template.

 Base template recommends using it: [vueAdmin-template](https://github.com/PanJiaChen/vueAdmin-template)。

 This project is still in continuous iteration, gradually precipitating and summarizing more functions and corresponding implementation code,and summarizing the best practices in the admin product template / component / business scenario.
 This project also looks forward to your participation and.
 [Feedback](https://github.com/PanJiaChen/vue-element-admin/issues)。

-## Feature
+## Features
 ```
 - Login / Logout
 - Permission authentication